Being Negative but Constructively: Lessons Learnt from Creating Better Visual Question Answering Datasets: Empirical Studies

 \subsection{Qualitative Results}

-We present in Fig.~\ref{f_good} examples of image-question-target triplets from \textbf{V7W}, \textbf{VQA}, and \textbf{VG}, together with our \IU-decoys (A, B, C) and \QU-decoys (D, E, F).
+In Fig.~\ref{f_good}, we present examples of image-question-target triplets from \textbf{V7W}, \textbf{VQA}, and \textbf{VG}, together with our \IU-decoys (A, B, C) and \QU-decoys (D, E, F).
 G is the target.
 The predictions by the corresponding MLP-IQA are also included.
 Ignoring information from images or questions makes it extremely challenging to answer the triplet correctly, even for humans.

 Our automatic procedures do fail at some triplets, resulting in ambiguous decoys to the targets.
 See Fig.~\ref{f_bad} for examples.
-We categorized those failure cases into two situations. \begin{itemize} \item Our filtering steps in Sect.~\ref{S_method} fail, as observed in the top example.
+We categorized those failure cases into two situations. \begin{itemize}[leftmargin=2\labelsep] \item Our filtering steps in Sect.~\ref{S_method} fail, as observed in the top example.
 The WUP-based similarity relies on the WordNet hierarchy.
 For some semantically similar words like ``lady'' and ``woman'', the similarity is only 0.632, much lower than that of 0.857 between ``cat'' and ``dog''.
 This issue can be alleviated by considering alternative semantic measures by \textsc{word2vec} or by those used in \cite{das2016visual,ding2016understanding} for searching similar questions.

-\item The question itself is ambiguous to answer.
+\item The question is ambiguous to answer.
 In the bottom example in Fig.~\ref{f_bad}, both candidates D and F seem valid as a target.
 Another representative case is when asked about the background of a image.
-In images that contain sky and mountains in the distance, both terms can valid.
+In images that contain sky and mountains in the distance, both terms can be valid.

 \end{itemize}